Hello Church friends and family!

 Frequently Asked Questions:

-• What if I still do not feel comfortable attending in-person when the church is reopened for services/groups/events?
+• What if I still do not feel comfortable attending in-person/have a preexisting condition/or am especially high risk?

 The last thing we want is for anyone to feel pressured into doing something they do not feel comfortable doing as it pertains to in-person meetings during this process (especially for those most at risk).
 We are totally understanding of those who might not be ready to join us for a service physically when things begin to reopen.
 This is why during the process of reopening we will still be providing online options for people to view what is happening in-person (i.e. Facebook Live, video recordings on our website, Zoom meetings, etc.).

-• What will be different when we first meet again on Sunday mornings at 11am?
+• What will be different when we attend in-person?